Damiennsoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Writing a script that deletes all regular files
+write a script that duplicates